-These days, I make enough for my family and a few of the kids’ friends.
-The houses don’t take too long to assemble and they can be made several days — I think I have made them up to two weeks in advance during the busier years — before being decorated.
+These days, I still make enough for my family and a few friends.
+The bases don’t take too long to assemble and can be made several days before being decorated.
+(During the years I churned out twenty-plus houses, I often made them up to two weeks in advance.)

-You will need five and a half graham whole crackers per house.
-Sturdy white plates make a perfect base.
-Usually, after assembling the houses, there are lots of crumbs on the plates.
-I take them outside and blow them away!
-The houses above aren’t quite finished.
-My kids like to go back to them and keep adding.
-That’s the great thing about these houses.
-You may store the icing in the fridge and continue to enjoy the holiday fun, making them ever more ornate and festive.
+You’ll need five and a half whole graham crackers per house.
+Sturdy white paper plates make a good base.
+After assembling the houses, there are usually lots of crumbs on the plates.
+I simply take them outside and blow the crumbs away!

-Below is the recipe for a simple royal icing, which serves as the glue, followed by helpful hints for assembling the houses.
-Younger children often to do well spreading the icing from a small cup or bowl with a smooth, plastic knife.
-Older kids and adults can be more effective using a zipper top bag to pipe the icing.
-Simply spoon in the icing, cut a tiny piece off the corner of the bag and squish the icing toward the corner.
-Too much pressure toward the opening may pop the bag open.
-The icing will keep, covered, in the refrigerator for a couple of weeks.
-Bring to room temperature before using.
+Below is a recipe for simple royal icing, which serves as the glue, followed by helpful hints for assembling the houses.
+Younger children often do well using a smooth, plastic knife to spread the icing from a small cup or bowl directly onto the candy pieces.
+Older kids and adults can be more effective using a zip-top sandwich bag to pipe the icing as desired.
+Simply spoon the icing into the bag, and then cut a tiny piece off of one of the bottom corners (you can always make the opening bigger if needed).
+Squish the icing towards that corner, taking care not to exert too much pressure towards the opening, as this can pop the zipper seal.

-Note: Needing a project for a Sunday School class one year, I made a stable and manger scene with the graham crackers and it worked quite well.
-I made the stable longways with an open front and used two graham cracker quarters in a “V” shape for the manger.
-If you want to keep it healthy or simply have a rustic look, pretzels and shredded wheat squares and great options for decorating.
+Note: Needing a project for a Sunday school class one year, I made a stable and manger scene with the graham crackers and it worked quite well.
+I used the length of a graham cracker to make the stable and two graham cracker quarters shaped into a “V” for the manger.
+If you want to keep it healthy or simply create a rustic look, pretzels and shredded wheat squares are great options for decorating.
+Plan on extra graham crackers as sometimes there are broken ones in the box.
 Gluten-free graham crackers are also available.